AMSP-04/NETN-TMR/README.md

 1. Negotiate the transfer of ownership.
 2. Initiate ownership transfer using a Trigger federate.

-A transfer of modelling responsibility is perfomed during runtime, to dynamically change the responsibility to update specific attributes, to a more suitable federate.
+A transfer of modelling responsibility is performed during runtime, to dynamically change the responsibility to update specific attributes, to a more suitable federate.

 For example:
 - Transfer from a Live to a Virtual or Constructive simulation